biosp4rk/mzmr/readme.txt

 - Fixed some potential tiling errors when items replace certain tiles in Deep Freeze.
 - Fixed issue in Scrolls VI where animated graphics would corrupt.
 - Changed Spooky Mission and Scrolls VI tilesets to show correct palettes and animated GFX for items.
+- Random names for tank items are now consistent.
+- Added a few more text strings.

 V 1.4 2024-05-13
 - Added Metroid Scrolls VI and SR387 randomizer.